Skip to content

 January 4, 1972, winter finally arrived in Kentucky, causing 12 counties to close schools.
 Meanwhile, in Frankfort, on the opening day of the General Assembly, Governor W. Ford told representatives and protestors in the halls how we would tighten strip-mine regulations.

-On January 4, 1978, locals began to ask why the state was selling their driver’s license information to insurance companies, causing their rates to go up.
-In 1976, the Kentucky government profited $875,494, averaging $2.00 per license with 1.2 million drivers in their computers.
+On January 4, 1978, locals began to ask why the state sold their driver’s license information to insurance companies, causing rates to go up.
+In 1976, the Kentucky government profited $875,494, averaging $2.00 per license with 1.2 million drivers, in their computers.

 January 4, 1980, Philadelphia police arrested Lexingtonian Bradley F. Bryant at the Sheraton Airport Inn with a cache of semi-automatic weapons, a silencer, daggers, ski masks, and a variety of government documents.
 The hotel staff called the police because Bradley forgot to pay his bill.
 Some would say it was the beginning of the end for “The Company.”